Sogeking2794/Object-detection-in-urban-environment/README.md

 ### Local Setup

-For local setup if you have your own Nvidia GPU, you can use the provided Dockerfile and requirements in the [build directory](./build).

-Follow [the README therein](./build/README.md) to create a docker container and install all prerequisites.
+For local setup Follow [the README therein](./build/README.md) to create a docker container and install all prerequisites.
+Use the provided Dockerfile and requirements in the [build directory](./build).

-### Download and process the data
+## Download and process the data

-**Note:** ”If you are using the classroom workspace, we have already completed the steps in the section for you.
-You can find the downloaded and processed files within the `/home/workspace/data/preprocessed_data/` directory.
-Check this out then proceed to the **Exploratory Data Analysis** part.

-The first goal of this project is to download the data from the Waymo's Google Cloud bucket to your local machine.
-For this project, we only need a subset of the data provided (for example, we do not need to use the Lidar data).
-Therefore, we are going to download and trim immediately each file.
-In `download_process.py`, you can view the `create_tf_example` function, which will perform this processing.
+The first goal of this project is to download the data from the Waymo's Google Cloud bucket to local machine.
+For this project,only a subset of the data provided is needed (for example, we do not need to use the Lidar data).
+Therefore, each file is downloaded and trimmed immediately.
+In `download_process.py`, the `create_tf_example` function, which will perform this processing.
 This function takes the components of a Waymo Tf record and saves them in the Tf Object Detection api format.
 An example of such function is described [here](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#create-tensorflow-records).
-We are already providing the `label_map.pbtxt` file.
+The `label_map.pbtxt` file is already provided

-You can run the script using the following command:
+The script can be run using the following command:
 ```
 python download_process.py --data_dir {processed_file_location} --size {number of files you want to download}
 ```

-You are downloading 100 files (unless you changed the `size` parameter) so be patient!
-Once the script is done, you can look inside your `data_dir` folder to see if the files have been downloaded and processed correctly.

 ### Classroom Workspace

 In the classroom workspace, every library and package should already be installed in your environment.
-You will NOT need to make use of `gcloud` to download the images.
+No need to make use of `gcloud` to download the images.

-## Instructions
+## Dataset Analysis

 ### Exploratory Data Analysis